N11K6/Hello_and_Welcome/README.md

 # Hello and Welcome

-This repository is a small collection of some short and some longer projects that I feel are indicative of my research interests and working methods.
+The repositories pinned on this profile are a small collection of some projects that I feel are indicative of my research interests and working methods.

 As I am primarily a DSP and Machine Learning engineer, the projects included are all in this direction.
 Each subdirectory here corresponds to a separate project, which includes all the scripts and data necessary to run and replicate my results.
 In cases where data has not been uploaded to Github, download links are provided.